yat-labs/yat-docs/yat-docs/docs/guides/1_overview.md

 the yat, and the user will see the yat he or she expects.

 When taking a yat as input into an API call, the yat will be automatically converted to canonical form.
-Therefore, lookups for 🤟🏾🤟🏾🤟🏾 and 🤟🏽🤟🏽🤟🏽 will resolve to the same yat (🤟🤟🤟).
+Therefore, lookups for 🤟🏾🤟🏾🤟🏾 and 🤟🏽🤟🏽🤟🏽 will resolve to the same canonical yat (🤟🤟🤟).

 When yats are _returned_ from endpoints, the _display format_ will usually be returned, but the endpoint documentation will provide clarification where necessary.

 ## Emoji selection guidelines

-Not all emoji are eligible to be included in yats.
-It is necessary to exclude many emoji from the official yat emoji list to minimize confusion and spoofing attempts with similar yats.
+We would have loved to have allowed any emoji to be used in your yat.
+But it was necessary to exclude many emoji from the official list to protect users from both unintentional and malicious confusion amongst similar-looking yats.

+We considered many aspects of the user experience and deliberated at length of such issues as inclusivity, adoption levels, confusion amongst similar looking emoji, colour blindness and cultural specifics.
+A set of guidelines emerged from these conversations that are used to determine whether a particular emoji is included into the Yat set or not.

 ### Unicode 8 and lower only